-SESSION CONTENT TIMING MCV Resource Part 4: Communicating findings Introduce the options and issues to consider in reporting and communicating the findings (drawing on MCV Resource Part 4).
+SESSION TOPIC CONTENT AND PROCESS TIMING MCV Resource Part 4: Communicating findings Introduce the options and issues to consider in reporting and communicating the findings (drawing on MCV Resource Part 4).
 Work with Worksheet 4.3 to identify the target audiences for the findings and what content and format is best for each.
-Discuss as a team and agree on: Structure and format for reports for the different target audiences; Who will do the writing of each report and when; and Who you may ask to peer review the draft reports (keeping key audiences in mind).
+Discuss as a team and agree on: Structure and format of reports for the different target audiences; Who will do the writing of each report and when; and Who should be asked to peer review the draft reports (keeping key audiences in mind).
 Summarise what has been discussed and check for consensus.
 For follow up: The team will assign a member to summarise the agreed-upon summary plan for the outcome evaluation and share a copy with each team member.
 If outside skills are needed for the layout or copyediting of the reports, then agree on who will follow up on this.
-1 hour, 30 minutes TEAM ME EETING 8 to reflect on the process, evaluate the MCV Resource, and discuss next steps (<2hrs) MCV Resource Part 5: Reflections, learnings, next steps, and additional resources Evaluation of the MCV Resource and process Implement a participatory activity (such as 'ballots in the hat') after the full evaluation process is complete to reflect as a team on: • What worked well in the evaluation (and why)? • What did not work well (and why)? • What was useful in the MCV Resource for this process? • What was most useful in the team meetings for this process? • What would you do differently in future? • What questions or concerns do you still have?
+1 hour, 30 minutes TEAM MEETING 8 to reflect on the process, evaluate the MCV Resource, and discuss next steps (<2hrs) MCV Resource Part 5: Reflections, learnings, next steps, and additional resources Evaluation of the MCV Resource and process Implement a participatory activity (such as 'ballots in the hat') after the full evaluation process is complete to reflect as a team on: What worked well in the evaluation and why?
+What did not work well and why?
+What did not work well and why?
+What was useful in the MCV Resource for this process?
+What would you do differently in future?
+What questions or concerns do you still have?
 Remind the team that MCV Resource Part 5 includes a compiled methods table and additional resources that may be useful for future work.
 Conduct a round robin with participants, discussing what they have learned and how they may use this knowledge going forward.
 Ask participants to complete the formal evaluation form.
-Complete and send TARSC the Facilitators' evaluation form.
+Complete and send TARSC the facilitator's evaluation form.
+Congratulate, celebrate, and close!
 1 hour, 30 minutes